 The MacCaLM team were also delighted to welcome Axel Gottfries (pictured, bottom left) as an Annual Fellow.
 Axel joined the project in 2018 as a post-doctoral fellow after completing his PhD in Economics at the University of Cambridge with a research focus on macroeconomics, labour economics and economic theory.
 Axel is co-author of MacCaLM Investigator, Mike Elsby, and recently presented their new work ‘Firm Dynamics, On-The-Job Search and Labour Market Fluctuations’ at the National Bureau of Economic Research’s Macro Perspectives Conference in July 2019.

-Another addition to the team in 2019 was the appointment of Rafael Lopes de Melo (pictured, right) who became a MacCaLM Fellow in 2019.
-Rafael is a lecturer at the School of Economics at the University of Edinburgh having completed his PhD in Economics at Yale University in the USA.
+Another addition to the team was the appointment of Rafael Lopes de Melo (pictured, right) who became a MacCaLM Fellow in 2019.
+Rafael is a lecturer at the School of Economics at the University of Edinburgh having completed his PhD in Economics at Yale University in the US.
 His research focuses on macroeconomics, particularly firm wage differentials and labour market sorting.
-We are thrilled to welcome Rafael to the team!
+We are thrilled to welcome Rafael to the team.

 The series was kick started in March by MacCaLM Principal Investigator, John Moore, who presented his paper “Evil is the Root of all Money” to 180 staff and students.
 The lecture showcased Moore’s unpublished ideas that he developed in the early 2000’s alongside his colleague, and MacCaLM Investigator, Nobuhiro Kiyotaki at the London School of Economics and proved to be an insightful and immensely popular event for students and academics alike.